 INVAP and the aerospace technology

-Aquarius will provide essential information to elaborate better scientific models to predict climate change.
-Argentina, on the other hand, will obtain valuable information that could be used with economic purposes, such as the location of fish species of commercial value, underground water, soil humidity and other data for agricultural planning, environmental disasters, fire detection and atmospheric and water pollution, among others.
+Aquarius provides essential information to elaborate better scientific models to predict climate change.
+Argentina, on the other hand, obtained valuable information that could be used with economic purposes, such as the location of fish species of commercial value, underground water, soil humidity and other data for agricultural planning, environmental disasters, fire detection and atmospheric and water pollution, among others.

 Furthermore, INVAP is the first and only Latin American company to develop secondary radars for air traffic control, many of which are already in operation.
 These devices have been produced for the Argentine Air Force (FAA) and for the Civil Aviation Agency (ANAC) and are ICAO homologated.
 INVAP is also currently developing a primary 3D radar for the Argentine Direction of Military Industries (DGFM).